Ritual purification: Mandaeism

 One of the most important ceremonies in Mandaean worship is baptism (masbuta).
-Unlike in Christianity, baptism is not a one-off event but is performed every Sunday, the Mandaean holy day, as a ritual of purification.
-Baptism usually involves full immersion in flowing water, and all rivers considered fit for baptism are called yardena (after the River Jordan).
+Unlike Christianity, baptism is not a one-off event but is performed every Sunday, the Mandaean holy day, as a purification ritual.
+Baptism usually involves full immersion in flowing water, and all rivers considered fit for baptism are called yardna for the Jordan River.
 After emerging from the water, the worshipper is anointed with holy sesame oil (misha) and partakes in a communion of sacramental bread (pihta) and water.
 Other rituals for purification include the rishama and the tamasha which, unlike masbuta, can be performed without a priest.
 The rishama (signing) is performed before prayers and involves washing the face and limbs while reciting specific prayers.
 It is performed daily, before sunrise, with hair covered and after evacuation of bowels or before religious ceremonies (see wudu).
-The tamasha is a triple immersion in the river without a requirement for a priest.
-It is performed by women after menstruation or child birth, men and women after sexual activity or nocturnal emission, touching a dead corpse or any other type of defilement (see tevilah).
+The tamasha is a triple immersion in the river without a priest being required to do it.
+Women perform it after menstruation or childbirth, men and women after sexual activity or nocturnal emission, touching a corpse or any other type of defilement (see tevilah).
 Ritual purification also applies to fruits, vegetables, pots, pans, utensils, animals for consumption and ceremonial garments (rasta).
 Purification for a dying person is also performed.
-It includes bathing involving a threefold sprinkling of river water over the person from head to feet.
+It includes bathing, which involves a threefold sprinkling of river water over the person from head to feet.